What is Acquisition Integration?

 To create this opportunity for growth you will need a larger well-functioning business.
 Forcing the consolidation of teams and operations, without consideration of the effect upon the business culture, will have a long-term effect upon its trajectory.

-The integration of smaller businesses requires a focus upon the people who make up that business, as they are a significant portion of its value.
+The integration of smaller businesses requires a focus upon the people who make up that business, as they are a significant portion of its latent value.

 With smaller businesses, how you integrate is as important as what you integrate